densitydesign/teaching-dd15/content/syllabus/body.md

 # Modules and professors
 The course is composed by five modules, representing the different competencies needed to train students in the information design field.
 The course is coordinated by professor Michele Mauri.
 The modules will be presented in parallel in order to provide all the necessary skills needed for a proper approach to the three phases.

-Six teaching assistants will support professors during feedback sessions and students in the development of the projects.
+Teaching assistants will support professors during feedback sessions and students in the development of the projects.

 - *Michele Mauri.* Introduction to data visualization, information visualization, information design
 - *Gabriele Colombo.* Issue mapping with Digital Methods